 - Measure your fireplace so that you have accurate measurements of the width and height of your firebox.
 Do not depend on the manufacturer's owner's manual or tag.
 Measure it yourself for the most reliable measurements.
 For a great print out and instructions on measuring your prefab fireplace, click here.

 - If you mesh curtain was in bad shape in your fireplace, getting replacement curtains is quite easy.
 At the very least, your fireplace should have a mesh curtain, helping to keep the sparks and embers inside the fireplace when it is in use.

 - There are many zero clearance fireplace doors to choose from.
-We highly recommend the Rainbow Fireplace Door, has different color choices for the frame, and comes pre-assembled for a very easy and quick installation.
+We highly recommend the Rainbow Fireplace Door, which has different color choices for the frame and comes pre-assembled for a very easy and quick installation.

 At this point, your fireplace and surround are looking so different!
-You can hardly image what else you'd need to make it better .... but we can!
+You can hardly imagine what else you'd need to make it better .... but we can!

 Steel mantel shelves kick your fireplace decor up a huge notch by giving it a more modern design.
 Plus they are super durable and create a heat shield so you can mount your tv above it, and the heat from the fireplace won't hurt it at all!

-- Choose a mantel shelf that compliments the color of your fireplace doors and surround.
+- Choose a mantel shelf that compliments the color of your fireplace doors and surrounds.
 With dozens of finishes to choose from, you're sure to find one that matches your taste.
-These mantel shelves are so sturdy, they can even hold the weight of a normal sized adult!
+These mantel shelves are so sturdy, they can even hold the weight of a normal-sized adult!